June 3rd, 2020: Ride-hailing services in Pakistan have resumed operations as the provincial governments continue public transport.

 Airlift took it to his Facebook to announce the suspension of its services from March 18th to April 6th.

 “Given the rise of #COVID19 cases in Pakistan, Airlift has decided to act in the collective interest and suspend operations keeping in mind the health and safety of our passengers.
 Airlift aims to resume operations on April 6th, 2020.

 Mass-transit is a high-risk medium that can enable the spread of the virus.
 We encourage our users to avoid using public transportation, to practice social distancing, and to take care of themselves.
 The Airlift team stands with you in these challenging times! #prevention #coronavirus ”

-Furthermore, the company has set instructions, for both captains and riders for safety purposes.
+Furthermore, the company has set instructions for both captains and riders for safety purposes.
 Nonetheless, travelers can expect a sharp shortage of cars and captains in their respective areas.

 According to SWVL General Manager Shahzeb Memon, the company has installed hand-sanitizers in all of its buses and has cut down our number of buses to 50% as well as reduced the capacity of passengers by half.

-As far as local busses are concerned, Irshad Bukhari, a representative of the transport association of Karachi said: “We are proud of our services and they will not be suspended.”
+As far as local busses are concerned, Irshad Bukhari, a representative of the transport association of Karachi, said: “We are proud of our services and they will not be suspended.”

-In order to contain the spread of the virus, countries across the globe have rolled out a series of precautionary measures, including lockdown and widespread travel restrictions.
+To contain the spread of the virus, countries across the globe have rolled out a series of precautionary measures, including lockdown and widespread travel restrictions.

 So, if you’re someone who displays symptoms of the deadly virus or you have been exposed to someone who might as well have been tested positive for COVID-19, you must self-quarantine.